-One regular incentive for participants will be to participate in the weekly fish bowl drawings during each court session.
-The fish bowl concept is practice that is utilized by many treatment courts across the state.
+One regular incentive for participants is to participate in the weekly fish bowl drawings during each court session.
 Each participant has the opportunity to write their name on a slip of paper to be placed in the fish bowl.
-Participants will receive a slip with their name on it for appearance and may receive extra slips for good behavior.
-At the end of each court session, one slip will be drawn from the fish bowl to win a gift certificate.
+Participants receive a slip with their name on it for appearance and may receive extra slips for good behavior.
+At the end of each court session, one slip is drawn from the fish bowl to win a gift certificate.